 - Onsen (hot springs) – Yu-no-ura Onsen, Nibukawa Onsen, Kiyomasa-no-yu, Chikutei.

 - Imabari City Library - spacious, quiet atmosphere to read, study, etc.; free internet access; English book shelf; Audio-visual booths; CD rentals.

 - Imabari City International Exchange Association (ICIEA) - they organize international oriented events, and provide assistance to foreign residents.
 ICIEA offers help by supplying vital information for living in Imabari, as well as Japanese language and culture classes.
 A plethora of information about Imabari is available in English at ICIEA, including English maps.
 They also coordinate exchange programs with Imabari’s international sister cities.

 - i-News - a bilingual newsletter, published by ICIEA. i-News welcomes written contributions from foreigners living in the area, so feel free to contribute!

-Although Imabari does not have a huge, bustling nightlife, there are still a few places to go have a good time with friends.
+Although Imabari does not have a huge, bustling nightlife, there are still a few places to go to have a good time with friends.
 Matsumoto-cho is a bar district in the downtown area of Imabari that features a large variety of bars, but beware of snack bars (hostess bars).
-The bars in Matsumoto-cho tend to have table fees, or pricy drinks.
+The bars in Matsumoto-cho tend to have table fees, or pricey drinks.

 - Tin Goose - Jazz Bar; owner plays the guitar and knows many foreign songs that you can sing along to (there is a table charge).
 Atmosphere depends on the crowd, and can be pretty hit or miss.